 The exercise you do on the perfect date doesn’t have to be extreme – just something to lift the heart rate a little.
 If your partner has a strict ‘no sweating’ policy then I recommend you don’t plan a date involving mountain climbing or marathon running.
 That’s unlikely to improve your popularity.
-A gentle stroll or mild exertion at an amusement parlour will be enough.
+A gentle stroll or mild exertion at an amusement parlor will be enough.

-In my case, apparently I dance like a geek on heat (the unflattering description given by my partner-with-a-death-wish).
+In my case, apparently, I dance like a geek on heat (the unflattering description given by my partner-with-a-death-wish).
 We both like to dance but I now refuse to do so in front of him.
 A perfect date for us is No Lights No Lycra events where the notion is that everyone can dance.
-You dance in the dark so no-one can see you.
-Not particularly challenging but novel, gets the heart rate up and is heaps of fun.
-More importantly, we can both be successful at dancing so we get the benefit of the feel good hormones.
+You dance in the dark so no one can see you.
+Not particularly challenging but novel, gets the heart rate up, and is heaps of fun.
+More importantly, we can both be successful at dancing so we get the benefit of the feel-good hormones.

 It goes without saying that laughter on a date night will not work if you are laughing at your partner.
 Again, this goes back to the activity selection.
 If your partner is completely uncoordinated then don’t plan a date that involves ice skating or juggling or anything else that they will make a mess of (even if it will give you a few laughs).

 Also, researchers at the University of California found that awe brings people together.
 Watching something awe-inspiring encourages you to stop focusing on yourself.
-You will to look more at what’s around you — toward other people (including your romantic partner) and the world at large.
+You will look more at what’s around you — toward other people (including your romantic partner) and the world at large.
 By doing that, you’ll naturally seek more social engagement.

 My personal experience with a shared awe-inspiring moment found this to be true.
 My partner and I were at a lake where there happened to be bio-luminescence.
 Each splash in the water resulted in a cascade of neon-blue light.
-We spent a lot of time kicking through the water together, marvelling at the phenomenon.
+We spent a lot of time kicking through the water together, marveling at the phenomenon.
 It’s a shared memory we happily recall years later.